PagerTree/pt4-docusaurus/learn/devops/what-is-observability/README.md

 #### Implementing Moden Observability

 Effective modern observability requires integrating various tools and practices to collect, analyze, and act on system data.
-Once your systems are set up and monitored, you can easily implement observability practices like [RED and USE methods](https://pagertree.com/learn/devops/what-is-observability/use-and-red-method) to stay on top of hardware and service issues.&#x20;
+Once your systems are set up and monitored, you can easily implement observability practices like [RED and USE methods](https://pagertree.com/learn/devops/what-is-observability/use-and-red-method) to stay on top of hardware and service issues.

 1. **Set Up Logging:** Ensure all critical events and actions are logged.
 Use a centralized logging system to manage and analyze logs effectively.
 2. **Monitor Metrics:** Choose key performance indicators (KPIs) relevant to your system and set up dashboards for [real-time monitoring](https://pagertree.com/blog/system-monitoring-7-best-apm-tools).
 Examples of observation metrics include response times, error rates, and throughput.